dell/terraform-provider-redfish/docs/resources/simple_update.md

 page_title: "redfish_simple_update Resource - terraform-provider-redfish"
 subcategory: ""
 description: |-
-  Resource for managing power.
+  This Terraform resource is used to Update firmware of the iDRAC Server.
+We can Read the existing firmware version or update the same using this resource.
 ---

 # redfish_simple_update (Resource)

-Resource for managing power.
-This Terraform resource is used to Update the iDRAC Server.
-We can Read the existing version or update the same using this resource.
+This Terraform resource is used to Update firmware of the iDRAC Server.
+We can Read the existing firmware version or update the same using this resource.

 ## Example Usage